 Mikhail is a seasoned litigation lawyer and arbitrator with more than 20 years of experience in civil, commercial litigation, and arbitration.
 He has extensive expertise in trial advocacy, pleadings, appellate practice, and enforcement proceedings, with a proven record of success in high-stakes disputes and complex cross-border cases.

 He previously served as Head of Litigation at Moscow Industrial Bank, where he managed and mentored a team of over 40 in-house lawyers and achieved favorable outcomes in multi-billion-ruble disputes before the Supreme Court of the Russian Federation.
 Earlier in his career, he represented leading international clients—including BASF, METRO Cash & Carry, and UBS Switzerland AG—in Russian courts.
-His notable cases include:

 Mikhail is also experienced in international arbitration, having acted as both counsel and presiding arbitrator under the TIAC Arbitration Rules (Tashkent).
 He also acted in ICC, ICSID AF, and ICAC at the RF CCI (MKAS) proceedings.
 Mikhail is listed as an arbitrator with the Tashkent International Arbitration Centre (TIAC).